pliebscher/SourceFuse.AcmeCorp/README.md

 - Solution was built in Visual Studio 2022 targeting the .net 7 runtime.
 - Container 1 exposes a .net WebApi with Swagger and API key authentication.
 - Container 2 is Sql Server Exoress Edition.

+Considerations:

+- Migrations are not used.
+- For demonstration purposes, only a handful of Unit and Integration tests were created.